The-Revvy/e-writer/README.md

 __todo__

-~~throw the script into a dotcode~~
+throw the script into a dotcode

-~~write a program to change the pokemon that gets injected~~
+write a program to change the pokemon that gets injected

-~~See about having the ereader inject the .ek3 directly into the save to avoid using mystery event~~

-just make it work